ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 2023-11-23 @04.15pm Noticed that the create new buttons on index pages for Category,CoverType and product were aligned incorrectly,figured out it was because of the bootstrap class text-right used instead of text-end, corrected the same on all 3 index views and tested the output.

+@9.46pm Tried to insert a new product and noticed that the CoverType dropdown lists out categories,instead of covertypes, fixed the same in Product>upsert.cshtml
 ******************************************************************

 **Testing**